 Figures 9 and 10 below show the development of enterprises and the corresponding sectors in Camerino.
 The number of enterprises reflected a light decrease since 2010 (Figure 9) both due to the international financial crisis (2008) and to local reasons.
 Small companies, often family-run, are responsible for most commercial activity in Camerino.
 Following the 2016 seismic event, several stores located in the Old Town closed and were relocated to new sites financed by national funds.
 According to statistics, the most prevalent service sectors in Camerino's municipality in 2018 were agriculture and silviculture, followed by commerce, construction, and lodging and food services (Figure 10).
 The size of the rural area is a significant determinant of the rate of activities in agriculture and forestry.
 The increment of the average age of the farmers employed in this sector is due to both demographic and cultural reasons.
 The economic vitality of the urban area is closely linked to the University: the presence of numerous students is very important for local economic activities.
 Tourism is a developing sector that is focused both on cultural heritage from the Renaissance period, and on the preservation of the natural landscape.
 The industrial sector, comprising only a few small companies, is very modest.
 On the other hand, the number of handcraft enterprises (manufacturing activities in Figure 10) is relevant.
-The distribution of Camerino's enterprises has a similar trend to those of other earthquake-stricken areas in the region (Figure 11).
+The distribution of Camerino's enterprises has a similar trend to those of other areas of the Marche Region that were struck by the last seismic sequence (Figure 11).